Winterberg: Division of the town

+Climate

+Winterberg experiences a humid continental climate (Köppen Dfb) like most of Germany, however also bordering on subarctic climate (Dfc), thanks to its altitude, with only having an average temperature above 10 °C and September only being barely above it.
+The summers are short and cool, while the winters are cold, but warmer than winters in the Alps or in the Ore Mountains.
+The growing season nonethless lasts for only 100 days.

+Depending on the definition the climate can also described as oceanic (Cfb), bordering on a subpolar oceanic climate (Cfc).

 History

 Town Origin

 Winterberg was declared a city by Archbishop Konrad von Hochstaden (1238-’61) about 1270.
 The foundation of the city of Winterberg was presumably carried out together with the cloister in Küstelberg.
 Here indicates a document of 1276 in which the rights are regulated in the town between archbishop and cloister.
 In this document a church is mentioned in Winterberg whose precursor presumably goes back till the time about 1225.